bozdoz/wp-plugin-leaflet-map/readme.txt

 Use the marker format `[leaflet-marker]Click here![/leaflet-marker]` and add a hyperlink like you normally would with the WordPress editor.

+= I need more functions!

+Take a look at the functions of [Extensions for Leaflet Map](https://wordpress.org/plugins/extensions-leaflet-map/).

 = Additional questions? =

 For more FAQs, please visit the [FAQ section on GitHub here](https://github.com/bozdoz/wp-plugin-leaflet-map#frequently-asked-questions).